Emotional Habits

 They fire off automatically.
 Your “self” is mostly on auto-pilot, bullied along as a leaf in a windstorm.
 You are a seashell tumbled across the sand at high tide.

-Sounds awful, doesn’t it?
+Sounds awful.
 The good news is many of these are easy to fix.

 True story

-I became concerned with my reaction.
-This prompted me to remember similar reactions I experienced during the previous weeks.
+I became concerned with my reaction, which prompted me to remember similar reactions I had experienced in previous weeks.

 Sometime later, I was speaking with a psychologist when I asked, “What of this?”
 I expected a profound elucidation about childhood and of traumatic experiences beyond the reach of conscious memory.